IIT-LAND/reval_clustering/docs/source/experiments.rst

 .. image:: images/performancemnist.png
     :align: center

-We observe that the classes correctly identified are those that after UMAP reduction show good cohesion and separation, which is why the model performance is good.
+We observe that the classes correctly identified are those that, after UMAP reduction, show good cohesion and separation, which is why the model performance is good.
 On the contrary, clusters that are closer together receive the same labels (see scatterplot below) and are misclassified.
 This lowers the external ACC score although returning a high AMI score, which is based on cluster overlaps.